mubix/WhiteChapel/README.md

 copying the exmaple provided (elastic-example.conf) with the URL.
 Usually ```http://127.0.0.1:9200/``` if you are running ES locally.

+Elastic Search has custering built into it and running another elastic search server on another system in the same broadcast area will automatically join the cluster and decrease the load.

 ### Redis Server for Queue management

 You can download it here: http://redis.io/download